LYRENTH

 For AI agent builders

 A high site-wide structured-data percentage means agents can extract facts cheaply.
-Low static-renderability or low content density means more of your input tokens are paying for headless rendering and chrome, not content.
-Lyrenth normalizes these for you in a single AIDocument shape regardless of how the source page is built.
+Low static-renderability or density means more of your input tokens pay for headless rendering and chrome, not content.
+Lyrenth normalizes these into a single AIDocument shape regardless of how the source page is built.

 Read the quickstart